 Interns and trainees

-Jessica Allevato, Cecilia Barbero, Sofia Beltramo, Chiara Bergeretti, Giulia Bertola, Francesca Bragaglia, Miriam Brignolo, Paola Boscaini, Carlo Alberto Burdese, Cristina Calleri, Cinzia Calvi, Rita Ciriolo, Michela Dall’Igna, Philippine Dufour, Rachele Fassari, Giulia Franchello, Debora Furnari, Chiara Galioto, Roberta Garnerone, Franck Giraud, Eleonora Gualtieri, Cristina Guarino, Helena Khalil, Cristina Materassi, Rocco Meoli, Sveva Meneguz, Mauro Montis, Vittoria Nallo, Francesca Palandri, Mariangela Pastorello, Silvia Paulillo, Giulia Pechino, Maurizia Pignatelli, Chiara Prearo, Giulia Proietti, Martino Punzi, Angelo Romano, Noemi Saltarelli, Luis Sanchez, Riccardo Sarà, Sergio Savasta, Laura Sinagra Brisca, Irene Tartaglione, Alessandro Tempia Valenta, Vittoria Tunno, Marta Ugolotti, Rita Ventimiglia, Maddalena Visinoni, Atakan Yilmazer.
+Jessica Allevato, Cecilia Barbero, Sofia Beltramo, Chiara Bergeretti, Giulia Bertola, Martina Botto, Francesca Bragaglia, Miriam Brignolo, Paola Boscaini, Carlo Alberto Burdese, Cristina Calleri, Cinzia Calvi, Rita Ciriolo, Michela Dall’Igna, Lorenzo De Caria, Philippine Dufour, Rachele Fassari, Giulia Franchello, Eleonora Frondini, Debora Furnari, Chiara Galioto, Roberta Garnerone, Franck Giraud, Riccardo Giovannini, Eleonora Gualtieri, Cristina Guarino, Fabio Infantino, Helena Khalil, Cristina La Piccirella, Cristina Materassi, Rocco Meoli, Sveva Meneguz, Mauro Montis, Vittoria Nallo, Francesca Palandri, Mariangela Pastorello, Silvia Paulillo, Giulia Pechino, Maurizia Pignatelli, Chiara Prearo, Giulia Proietti, Martino Punzi, Angelo Romano, Noemi Saltarelli, Luis Sanchez, Riccardo Sarà, Sergio Savasta, Laura Sinagra Brisca, Irene Tartaglione, Alessandro Tempia Valenta, Vittoria Tunno, Marta Ugolotti, Rita Ventimiglia, Maddalena Visinoni, Atakan Yilmazer.

 Urban Lab was set up in September 2005 with the name of Urban Center Metropolitano di Torino, as a result of an agreement between Città di Torino, Compagnia di San Paolo and Associazione Torino Internazionale.
 According to the indications contained in the second Strategic Plan of Torino, its mission is to become a place where the economic, social and cultural players involved in the process for the city transformation can meet and talk.
 In 2010 it became an independent association, also from an administrative point of view.
 In 2018, following the reorganization of the bodies responsible for local development affiliated to the Municipality of Torino, it turned into Urban Lab, thus inheriting some of the tasks accomplished by Associazione Torino Internazionale and Fondazione Smart City.